What's New in ReSharper

 - Finalized support for TypeScript 2.3 features: async iterators, optional generics, overload resolution for stateless JSX components, contextual

 - New features for ReSharper C++ 2017.2 (an extended version is also available in a dedicated blog post ):

 - Full support of Visual Studio 2017.

-- Filters in Go to everything and Go to text, which you can type right into the search field before or after the search query.
+- Filters in Search Everywhere and Go to text, which you can type right into the search field before or after the search query.